What is the Downfall story tactic?

 - How can you show your values in a positive light by comparison?

-- How is the world a better place without your rival?
+- How would the world be a better place if all your rivals flaws were exposed?